johannesjh/req2flatpak/docs/source/api.rst

 ====================

 You can use req2flatpak's python api to write a custom python script that makes use of req2flatpak's functionality.
-This allows to programmatically tweak and tune your script's behavior as needed.
+This allows to programmatically tweak and tune the behavior as needed.

 Example
 -------

-You can use the following code example to get started with your script.
+You can use the following code as an example to get started with your script.
+The code demonstrates how to generate a flatpak-builder build module in order to install python packages on a specific flatpak target platform.

 .. literalinclude:: ../../tests/example_usage_test.py
    :language: python
    :pyobject: example_usage
    :dedent:

+The above code uses req2flatpak to generate a build module in five steps:

+#. define the target platforms,
+#. specify the python packages to be installed,
+#. query PyPi about available downloads,
+#. choose downloads that are compatible with the target platforms,
+#. generate the flatpak-builder build module.

+...including the generated build module in a flatpak build will install the required packages using the chosen downloads.

-The benefit of writing a custom script is:
+You will benefit from a writing a custom script
+(in contrast to simply using req2flatpak's commandline interface) if you want to change the modify or tweak the behavior.
-You have all the freedom in the world to modify each step as you see fit.
+In a custom script, you have all the freedom in the world to modify each step as you see fit.
-For example, in your custom script:
+For example:

 * you may want to query other package indices instead of pypi,
 * you may prefer wheels or sdists for certain packages, or
 * you may want to exclude specific packages.

-All of this can be freely implemented in a custom script.
-Of course, it is also possible to fork and modify req2flatpak.
+The following subsections explain in detail how you can use req2flatpak's python api in your custom script.

-Note that for further inspiration about how to use req2flatpak's classes and methods, you can also have a look at how req2flatpak's ``main()`` method is implemented.
+For further inspiration you can also have a look at how req2flatpak's ``main()`` method is implemented.

 Specifying Target Platforms